 Mountain Province Diamonds is strongly committed to the highest standards of ethics and governance.
 The Company adheres to corporate governance best practices introduced by the Canadian Securities Administrators in National Policy 58-201 and adopted by the Toronto Stock Exchange (TSX).

 Mountain Province Diamonds also reviews and revises its best practices on a regular basis.
 This ensures the Company continues to be up to date on market regulation and investor expectations.

-Mountain Province has three board committees.
-These committees act independently of management and have wide ranging responsibilities.
-The committees are:
+Mountain Province Diamonds has three board committees that act independently of management and have wide ranging responsibilities.
+They are:

-The committee is responsible for developing the Company’s approach to corporate governance.
-This includes the mandate, size and composition of the board and committees.
+This committee is responsible for developing the Company’s approach to corporate governance.
+This includes the mandate, size and composition of the Board and committees.
 The committee also assesses the effectiveness of the Board, its members and the role of all three committees.

 As a public company, the integrity, transparency and accountability of the financial, administrative and management practices of Mountain Province Diamonds Inc. is critical.
 This guides the decisions of the board of directors of the Company and is relied upon by shareholders of the Company and the financial markets.
 For these reasons, it is critical for the Company and its subsidiaries to maintain a workplace where concerns regarding questionable business practices can be raised without fear of any discrimination, retaliation or harassment.